Punicious Punography

 I was going to procrastinate now, but I’ve decided to do it later.

-You would be in Seine if you jumped off a bridge in Paris.
+Would you be in Seine if you jumped off a bridge in Paris?

 A burglar fell into a cement mixer and became a hardened criminal.